adrianferenc/Battleship/README.md

 - The spectrum analyzer used to get the transmission through is an Anritsu MS2713E Spectrum Master.

 ## To do
-- sort app's state variables
+- sort app's state variables alphabetically
-- fix the right/left/etc. of the squares.
+- add a fire button
-- have them update when attacks have been made.
+- update right/left/etc when attacks have been made.
-- improve ai to use that data.
+- improve ai to use right/left/etc data.
 - have ai when choosing randomly to only use even squares.
 - For CSS:
 	- group like-elements into the same div, instead of just into the body.
 		- examples are board + shipyard, board + board, buttons, etc.
-	- fix size of battleship board
+	- set size of battleship board
-	- fix size of shipyard
+	- set size of shipyard